USING THE LIBRARY

 Who can use the Clark library?

-During public hours (see below), members of the public are welcome to use the library.
+All members of the public are welcome to use the library Monday–Friday from 9 am to 5 pm.
 Library staff are available to provide information services to anyone interested in art historical research.

 When can I come to the Clark library?

-We are open for research appointments Monday–Friday from 9:30 am to 5 pm.
+We are open Monday–Friday from 9 am to 5 pm.
 For exceptions to these regular hours, including special holiday closures, check the Clark library’s homepage.

 Visitors needing in-depth research help or wishing to see Special Collections materials are encouraged to email [email protected] make a special research appointment.